MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/annotate-snapshot.md

     ![Screenshot of saving on snapshots.](./media/snapshot6a.png "Save snapshot")

-5. The technician returns to the live video call and can select the **Snapshot** button again to take more snapshots.
+5. The technician automatically returns to the live video call and can select the **Snapshot** button again to take more snapshots.

     >[!NOTE]
     > Annotations added on a snapshot do not appear in the technician's environment after the snapshot has been saved or discarded.